 The Use of Treadmill Lacks Physical Variation

-No treadmill can exactly replicate the experience that you would get running outside in a natural and open environment.
+No treadmill can exactly replicate the experience that you would get running outdoors in a natural and open environment.
 Due to the wind resistance outdoors, you are meant to get a much more efficient workout (between 2 and 10 percent better than you would on a treadmill).
-Inexperienced runners cannot use bigger strides whilst running on the treadmill, and that may not be an ideal long term workout.
+While more experienced runners usually have longer strides, inexperienced runners cannot use bigger strides whilst running on the treadmill, and that may not be an ideal long term workout.
 It is easier to get into a comfort zone and use your comfort leg and handrails whilst using a treadmill.
 This reduces the efficiency of treadmill use and doesn’t help you with your long term health and fitness goals.
 There is also a negative impact on the posture of the users, if they continue to run on a treadmill with poor body positioning (such as leaning forward or backwards) and vision.
 This also disrupts the momentum of the runner and waste energy.

 Running on a flat surface is not challenging and you do not encounter debris, stones or a textured running surface.
 This may sound like a plus point for using treadmills, but this reduces your adaptability and doesn’t help with your mind and body coordination, which you would normally get with walking or running on the ground in a natural environment.

 No disadvantages of treadmill highlighted above are exaggerated.
 These are genuine downsides that come as part and parcel when you buy a treadmill.
 Having said that, there are countless number of people using this exercise machine everyday throughout the globe.
 Fitness equipment companies are thriving and we all see gyms and health clubs springing up all around us with treadmills.